 - Keep the conversation open: Resist the temptation to draw conclusions about the other by asking questions to which you don’t have answers.
 Avoid closed-ended, yes or no questions, in order to keep the conversation flowing.
 Move away from the tendency to impart unsolicited advice by removing the words “should” or “ought to” in your conversations.
 If you fall prey to the advice trap, ask what the other person thinks, or if it feels right to them.
 Encourage others to point out the fallacies in your thinking and inquire into whether the other person agrees or disagrees with your viewpoint.

 These are just a few tips to build skill in becoming more empathetic; they can be difficult for all of us to employ.
-But, but with practice, we can engage them to build our empathy muscles.
+But, with practice, we can engage them to build our empathy muscles.
 In this world, at the current moment, we need empathy more than ever.
 We are all in situations every single day that are foreign, uncomfortable, anxiety producing and isolating.
 We need to bridge the divide of differences, on all levels.

 Wouldn’t it be worth the effort to try?

 Cindy Paris is the President and Founder of the People Skills Group, a company dedicated to helping people work better together.
 She uses Emotional Intelligence and Psychological Type as foundational tools for facilitating teams and leaders to establish Psychological Safety in the workplace.
-Form more information about how The People Skills Group can help your team or organization, contact her at firstname.lastname@example.org.
+For more information about how The People Skills Group can help your team or organization, contact her at email@example.com.